SaeDus/SaeDus/README.md

 - **Description:** A simple Tower Defense where players fight against the hordes of a magical army, determined to reign over the world.
 - **Technologies:** Unity, C#, Synty Art
-- **Programming:** Sole programmer creating the gameplay, tools, sequencing, splines, prototyping, and AI (towers, creeps, and various state machines).
-- **Other Roles:** A project owner, Scrum Master, and designer for the gameplay, characters, levels, concepts, UI, and basic marketing materials.
 - **Ongoing Demo:** [itch.io](https://khestral.itch.io/reign-and-rebellion-tower-defense)

 ---